-The authors thank the volunteers and experimental subjects for providing the blood samples.
+The authors thank the volunteers and patients for providing the blood samples.
 We extend our thanks to Dr. Major.
-M. Jailani, (Dean) and Dr. K. E. N. Nalla Mohamad (Principal) of Mohamed Sathak College of Arts and Science, Shollinganallur, Chennai - 600119 for providing the research facility.
-The timely help done by Mrs. Shanthi Perumal (Technical officer) and Ms. R. Nancy (Asst.
-Technical officer) is highly appreciated.
+M. Jailani, (Dean) and Dr. E. K. N. Nalla Mohamad (Principal) of Mohamed Sathak College of Arts and Science, Shollinganallur, Chennai-600119 for providing the research facility.